Margo-Kim/whisper_analysis/README.md

 * **Underrepresented Languages**: Languages with limited training data (low-resource languages) experience higher error rates and less accurate transcriptions.
 * **Bias Towards English**: The training dataset is predominantly English-centric, which can lead to suboptimal performance in other languages.

-### b.
-Variable Performance Across Languages
-The model's accuracy is inconsistent across languages, impacting its reliability in multilingual contexts.

-* **Inconsistent Quality**: Some languages may have excellent transcription quality, while others lag behind due to insufficient training data or language-specific nuances not captured during training.

 ## 3. Technical Constraints